ArchipelagoMW/Archipelago/docs/options api.md

 need to create:
 - A new option class with a docstring detailing what the option will do to your user.
 - A `display_name` to be displayed on the webhost.
-- A new entry in the `option_definitions` dict for your World.
+- An `option_dataclass` dataclass containing all your options to be assigned to your World.

-By style and convention, the internal names should be snake_case.
+By style and convention, the internal names should be in `snake_case`.

 ### Option Creation
 - If the option supports having multiple sub_options, such as Choice options, these can be defined with